-- Combustion and post combustion, due to the constant high of gasified organics takes place in all chambers of the furnace.
-The gasified hydro-carbons contribute to the energy input of the melting process.
+- Combustion and post combustion of gasified organics takes place in all chambers of the furnace.
+The gasified hydro-carbons contribute to the energy input for the melting process.
 The main chamber of the furnace is well suited for post combustion because of the constant high furnace chamber temperature (> 900°C) and the controlled furnace atmosphere.

 - Melting of preheated scrap is exclusively by contact with liquid melt (submerged melting process).
-An electromagnetic liquid metal pump transports sufficient melt to the scrap to assure the necessary melting energy supply.
-This method of melting results in the lowest metal loss.
+An electromagnetic liquid metal pump transports sufficient melt to the scrap.
+This method of melting results in the lowest achievable melt loss.

 - Near continuous heating - charging and melting activities do not interrupt main burner operation.